brentpinero/aitaskchain/README.md

 ## Identify Your Goal

 Clearly outline your end goal.
-Whether it's generating content or fetching data, ensure the desired outcome is stated in simple language.
+Whether it's generating content or fetching data, ensure the desired outcome is stated in specific and concise language.
 </br>
 </br>